 The use for active or signature substance and impurities or degradents, which are effectively quality control measurement specifications, are as defined in Section 9.1.9.

-Property
+Property (repeat as necessary)

 The information related to the property shall be provided as per specification described in Section 8.9.